Souffian El Karouani

-Souffian El Karouani (سفيان الكرواني; born 19 October 2000) is a professional footballer who plays as a left-back for club Utrecht.
+Souffian El Karouani (سفيان الكرواني; born 19 October 2000) is a professional footballer who plays as a left-back for Primeira Liga club Benfica, on loan from Saudi Pro League club Al-Qadsiah.
 Born in the Netherlands, he plays for the Morocco national team.

-Career
+Club career

 Youth career

 El Karouani played in the youth teams of TGG, Den Bosch, BVV, Elinkwijk and NEC.

 NEC

 2019–20 season

 In 2019, he was promoted to NEC's first team.
 He made his debut for the club on 9 August 2019, in the home match against FC Eindhoven which was lost 1–2.
 El Karouani came on as a substitute for Anthony Musaba in the 68th minute.
 On 2 July 2020, he signed a one-year contract with NEC which included an option on another season.

 2020–21 season

 In the 2020–21 season, he became the starting left back in an attacking NEC led by head coach Rogier Meijer.
 On 3 October, El Karouani scored his first goal for the club in the home game against FC Eindhoven, which was won 6–0.
 On 23 May 2021, El Karouani won promotion to the Eredivisie with NEC, by beating NAC Breda 1–2 in the final of the play-offs.
 He provided the assist to the winning goal by Jonathan Okita, which meant that the club returned to the highest Dutch division after an absence of four year.
 He finished the season with 43 appearances in which he scored 3 goals, and his 8 assists were the most in the team.